 Can you defame someone accidentally?

 Yes.
 A defendant's intention is generally irrelevant.
 The real issue is what the average reader would have understood the words to mean and whether they would cause reputational harm.
 You can accidentally defame someone by being careless in what you say.
-You may also be liable for simply repeating someone else's defamatory statement (e.g. by re-tweeting a defamatory statement) if your republication causes the claimant harm.
+You may also be liable for simply repeating someone else's defamatory statement if your republication causes the claimant harm.

 Can a company bring a claim for defamation?

-Yes, but it must additionally prove that the statement has caused, or is likely to cause, it serious financial loss.
+Yes, but a party that is trading for profit must additionally prove that the statement has caused, or is likely to cause, it serious financial loss.

 What defences can be raised?